tonimelisma/onedrive-client/ARCHITECTURE.md

 For features that require state to be maintained across multiple command invocations (e.g., resumable file uploads), a session management system is used.

 - **Location**: Session files are stored in `~/.config/onedrive-client/sessions/`.
-- **Mechanism**: When a resumable operation begins, a session file is created.
-This file contains the necessary information to resume the operation (like the `uploadUrl` for a file upload).
-The file is named using a SHA256 hash of the local and remote file paths to ensure uniqueness.
+- **Mechanism**: When a resumable operation (like a file upload or a pending login) begins, a session file is created.
+This file contains the necessary information to resume the operation.
+The auth session is stored in `auth_session.json`, while file uploads are named using a SHA256 hash of the file paths.
 - **Lifecycle**: The session file is created when the operation starts and deleted upon successful completion.
 If the operation is interrupted, the file remains, and the application will detect and use it to resume the next time the same command is run.
+File locking is used to prevent race conditions.

 ## UI